VainF/Torch-Pruning/README.md

 * Supported operations: split, concatenation, skip connection, flatten, etc.
 * Pruning strategies: Random, L1, L2, etc.

+## How it works

+**We are drafting a paper to provide more technical details for this repo, which will be released as soon as possible, together with some practical examples for yolo and other popular networks.**

+Torch-Pruning will forward your model with a fake inputs and collect layer information just like ``torch.jit``.
+A dependency graph is established to describe the computational graph and the dependency between layers.
+A dependency refers to a pair of coupled layers like two neighbouring convolutional layers, where pruning a certain layer may affect several coupled layers (see Quick Start).
+Torch-pruning will collect all affected layers according to the dependecy graph by propogating them on the whole graph, and then provide a `PruningPlan` to prune the model correctly.
+All pruning indices will be automatically transformed if there is ``torch.split`` or ``torch.cat`` in your models.

 ## Installation

 ```bash
 pip install torch_pruning # v0.2.7
 ```
+**Known Issues**:

+* When groups>1, only depthwise conv is supported, i.e. `groups`=`in_channels`=`out_channels`.
+* Customized operations will be treated as element-wise op, e.g. subclass of `torch.autograd.Function`.

-## How it works
+## Quickstart

-Torch-Pruning will forward your model with a fake inputs and collect layer information just like ``torch.jit``.
-A dependency graph is established to describe the computational graph and layer relations.
-As pruning a certain layer may affect several different layers (see Quick Start), the dependecy will propogate your pruning operation to other layers automatically and provide a `PruningPlan`.
-All pruning indices will be correctly transformed if there is ``torch.split`` or ``torch.cat`` in your models.
+### 0. Dependenies

 |  Dependency           |  Visualization  |  Example   |
 | :------------------:  | :------------:  | :-----:    |